 But, there is one spot we want to highlight outside New Orleans: the Cajun Kitchen in Boutte, LA.
 Located on the way to the Thibodaux where the Wetlands Acadian Cultural Center is, this spot has some delicious Cajun food.
 The gumbo was delicious.
 It was a perfect hole-in-the-wall joint and we can’t recommend it enough.

 Back in 2018, on the way west to Texas along I-10 to Big Bend National Park, we detoured off the interstate for a bit.
 We explored the Cameron Prairie National Wildlife Refuge, which was gorgeous.
 There was a nice wildlife loop with a couple of trails we got out on.

 From there, we headed southwest, through Cameron and its floating bridge, to the coast and into Texas along the Gulf Beach Highway.
 We have never seen such an undeveloped section of beach in all of our travels.

 While I wouldn’t make a point to stay in the area, it made for a great detour off I-10 and we thoroughly enjoyed our drive through that part of Louisiana.

 Final Thoughts on Louisiana National Parks

-Louisiana has a ton of unique offerings in its national parks which pair well with its food.
+Louisiana’s National Parks have a ton of unique offerings that pair well with its food.
 There’s a lot to explore and love in the state.

 In particular, we discovered great places to stop on future trips, like Natchitoches and Delhi, and we know we have a lot more to see in New Orleans, which we are saving for another trip when we won’t have a car to worry about.